f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_OCP.rst

-BIG-IP Migration from VMware to Nutanix
+BIG-IP Migration from VMware to OCP
 #########################################################

 This guide consists of detailed steps for migrating BIG-IP from Vmware to Openshift platform